MaciekTalaska/PatriciaSQL/README.md

 ---------------

 - `Python` (either 2.7x or 3.x)
-- `PostgreSQL` (it was tested with PosgreSQL 10 & 11)
+- `PostgreSQL` (tested with PosgreSQL 9, 10 & 11)
-- `libqt5sql5-psql`  (PostgreSQL driver for KDE apps, and is required for every app that interacts with PostgreSQL)
+- `libqt5sql5-psql`  (PostgreSQL driver for KDE apps.
+It is required by any app that interacts with PostgreSQL)

 Additional dependencies: